G Storm: Plot

 Pong and Lau's squad arrive at the Hong Kong Cultural Centre where the forum will be taking place.
-Pong then receives a taunting call from Siu and it's revealed that Pong had accepted bribed from Siu in the past to conduct schemes.
-Siu then arrives at the ICAC with his lawyer to report all his crimes which he blames on Chumook.
-Luk's subordinate Tammy, also discovers through investigation that Pong was involved in money laundering through an offshore company and accepting bribes from Siu, so Luk rushes to the forum to protect Pong, who is the only witness that can pin Siu.
-Are the forum, Pong confesses her father was a corrupt judge and after his death, she continued his corrupt dealings to protect his reputation until she found out his death was caused by those who bribed him.
-Luk arrives and discovers Fei-hung, who was kidnapped by the terrorists, strapped to a wheelchair with a bomb and a major shootout ensues with the ICAC and police against the terrorists while EOD officers disarm the bomb.
-The shootout moves to the Space Museum where King appears and manages to take Lau hostage, but Pong distracts King and Luk wrestles his gun away.
-Noticing that King is about the detonate explosives Luk wrestles King down to buy time for everyone to leave the Space Museum before King finally detonates them where he and Luk die in the explosion.
+Pong then receives a taunting call from Siu and it's revealed that Pong had accepted bribes from Siu in the past to conduct schemes.
+Siu then arrives at the ICAC with his lawyer to report all his crimes, which he blames on Chumook.
+Luk's subordinate Tammy also discovers through investigation that Pong was involved in money laundering through an offshore company and accepting bribes from Siu, so Luk rushes to the forum to protect Pong, who is the only witness that can pin Siu.
+At the forum, Pong confesses her father was a corrupt judge and that, after his death, she continued his corrupt dealings to protect his reputation until she found out his death was caused by those who bribed him.
+Luk arrives and discovers Fei-hung, who was kidnapped by the terrorists, strapped to a wheelchair with a bomb; a major shootout ensues with the ICAC and police against the terrorists while EOD officers disarm the bomb.
+The shootout moves to the Space Museum where King appears and manages to take Lau hostage, but Pong distracts King, and Luk wrestles his gun away.
+Noticing that King is about to detonate the explosives, Luk wrestles King down to buy time for everyone to leave the Space Museum before King finally detonates them.
+King and Luk die in the explosion.

-Three months later, Siu managed to scapegoat all his crimes on Chumook, who is sentenced to fifteen years of prison.
-As they're walking out the court, Chumook was stabbed by the Thai slave whose sister was killed.
-When Sit smirks at Chumook, she takes the knife thrusted in her body and stabs Siu multiple times, killing him as she also dies from her wound.
-Pong was convicted obstruction of justice, but due to her many years of service to the international society, she was sentenced to three years of prison while Fei-hung was convicted of accepting bribes but sentenced to two years of prison due to cooperation in solving the sex trafficking case.
+Three months later, Siu manages to scapegoat all his crimes on Chumook, who is sentenced to fifteen years of prison.
+As they're walking out the court, Chumook is stabbed by the Thai slave whose sister was killed.
+When Siu smirks at Chumook, she takes the knife thrusted in her body and stabs Siu multiple times, fatally wounding him as she also dies from her wound.
+Pong is convicted with obstruction of justice, but due to her many years of service to the international society, she is only sentenced to three years of prison.
+Fei-hung is convicted of accepting bribes, but is only sentenced to two years of prison due to cooperation in solving the sex trafficking case.